bheisler/blog-hugo-source/content/post/experiments-in-nes-jit-compilation.md

 Instead, I've changed it to use a trampoline; this is an ordinary Rust function taking the pointer to the compiled code to jump to as well as the pointers to the CPU structure and the RAM array.
-It contains an `asm!` call which defines the assembly instructions to load the registers from memory, call the compiled block and then store the updated registers back into memory.
+It contains an `asm!` macro which defines the assembly instructions to load the registers from memory, call the compiled block and then store the updated registers back into memory.
 Since we now only have one global 'prologue/epilogue' shared between all compiled code blocks, we